CatTiac/CatTiac/README.md

 - So far I have achieved a Level 2 - Full Certificate in IT User Skills(Open Systems and Enterprise)(ITQ) with CodeNation.

-- 🌱 I’ve also recently completed a 12-week 'Master: Coding' bootcamp with CodeNation, learning full stack skills in:
+- 🌱 I’ve also recently completed a 12-week 'Master: Coding' bootcamp with CodeNation, learning a wide variety of full stack skills.

+Skills include experience using:
 -  Javascript
 -  HTML5
 -  CSS